Home / FAQs

 "International Energy Conservation Code (IECC)/Home Energy Rating System (HERS) Compliance Specialist"

-The International Code Council and the Residential Energy Services Network (RESNET) developed a new certification designation, the International Energy Conservation Code (IECC)/Home Energy Rating System (HERS) Compliance Specialist.
+The International Code Council (ICC) and the Residential Energy Services Network (RESNET) developed a new certification designation, the International Energy Conservation Code (IECC)/Home Energy Rating System (HERS) Compliance Specialist.
 This certification combines the energy code knowledge of code officials with the energy efficiency knowledge of HERS raters to identify experts in energy plan review and inspection.
 The credential leverages the strengths of both organizations to increase the number of qualified individuals available for evaluating energy code compliance and home energy performance.

 The IECC/HERS Compliance Specialist designation verifies competency in energy performance measurement and energy code proficiency.
 These certified specialists can supplement the work of jurisdictions facing resource constraints that affect their ability to conduct the necessary reviews.
 IECC/HERS Compliance Specialists may now be used for both code compliance and energy performance rating services.